crashoverride777/swifty-rate/README.md

 I know that the current way with copying the .swift file(s) into your project sucks and is bad practice, so I am working hard to finally support CocoaPods very soon.
 Stay tuned.

+In the meantime I would create a folder on your Mac, called something like SharedFiles, and drag the swift file(s) into this folder.
+Than drag the files from this folder into your project, making sure that "copy if needed" is not selected.
+This way its easier to update the files and to share them between projects.

 # SetUp

 - Step 1: